andytumelty/linux-sysadmin-interview-questions/README.md

 * What's LD_PRELOAD and when it's used?
 * You ran a binary and nothing happened.
 How would you debug this?
 * What are cgroups?
 Can you specify a scenario where you could use them?
+* How can you determine which config file(s) a program reads when it starts up? (`strace -e open program`)
+TODO: add CPU lock question: what's actually happening, what would you do to counter it?
+TODO: add performance questions

 ####[[⬆]](#toc) <a name='expert'>Expert Linux Questions:</a>